-The scheduled date that food stamps, paper checks, or MediPlan cards are mailed to clients.
+The scheduled date that medical cards are mailed to customers.

 A medical service delivery program in which medical professionals plan and coordinate all aspects of a person's medical needs, to ensure that they are all addressed.

 MANG is the acronym for Medical Assistance No Grant.
 Persons who receive MANG benefits get help with allowable medical needs, but do not receive cash benefits.
-The person may, or may not, also receive food stamps.
+The person may, or may not, also receive SNAP.

 A child who is conceived or born during a marriage and no court or administrative process finds that the mother's husband is not the biological father.